Director of Business Operations

 Lyndy Burnham came to Ovation after 25 years in the ground transportation industry.
 First working for a high-end executive transportation provider in New Hampshire, he then made the move to the technical side of the industry and worked 15 years for a firm that delivered web and premise-based technology solutions for the management of a transportation business.

 A presenter, writer, and trainer, Lyndy also provided executive level support for his previous employer, served as a systems engineer, created sales & marketing collateral, managed and responded to RFP's, managed a company network, phone system, and email.
-Lyndy selected Ovation following the company's acquisition by a foreign investor.
+Lyndy selected Ovation following the company’s acquisition by a foreign investor.
 Lyndy has degrees from the American University in Paris (France) and Rider University.
 He enjoys SCUBA diving, Amateur Radio, hiking, sailing, adventure travel, and is a Black Belt in Tae Kwon Do.
-Lyndy lives outside Boston with his wife Deb.
+Lyndy lives in New Hampshire with his wife Deb.

 What is your favorite moment in the training room?